Kim Kardashian: Beginnings (2003–2006)

-In 2006, Kardashian had begun working as a stylist for Paris Hilton, a childhood friend of hers.
+In 2006, Kardashian began working as a stylist for Paris Hilton, a childhood friend of hers.
 She appeared in several episodes of the reality series The Simple Life and was frequently photographed accompanying Hilton to events and parties.
 Sheeraz Hasan, a PR strategist working with Hilton, had previously met Kardashian and her mother Kris Jenner in 2005, and stated in a 2020 20/20 television special that Kardashian was "ready to do whatever it takes" to create a successful brand.
-Rick Mendozza, a freelance photographer on assignment for the tabloid TMZ, remarked in the same interview that, when Kardashian accompanied Hilton to Hyde, which was a Hollywood hotspot at the time, he continued to get assignments from tabloids to get photographs of Kardashian for the next three years.
+Rick Mendozza, a freelance photographer on assignment for the tabloid TMZ, remarked in the same interview that, when Kardashian accompanied Hilton to nightclub Hyde, which was a Hollywood hotspot at the time, he continued to get assignments from tabloids to get photographs of Kardashian for the next three years.
 In 2021, Kardashian said that Hilton "literally gave me a career.
 And I totally acknowledge that."